section-engineering-education/engineering-education/content/authors/esther-maina/index.md

 github: https://github.com/EssyG10/
 ---

-Esther Maina is a student in science and engineering, Meru-Kenya, at Meru University. she is a fully-fledged web developer.She is interested in stage performance and is committed to voluntary service.
+Esther Maina is a Meru University student.
+She is a full-stack web developer.
+She is passionate in vfx design and is interested in stage performance.